Earthling (David Bowie album): Overdubs

 The latter half of the sessions focused on overdubs by Garson, Dorsey and Alford.
-Their contributions were manipulated through various studio effects, such as sampling, looping and distorting; according to biographer Chris O'Leary, Alford is heard more through sped-up loops rather than live tracks.
+Their contributions were manipulated through various studio effects, such as sampling, looping and distorting; according to the biographer Chris O'Leary, Alford is heard more through sped-up loops rather than live tracks.
 Gabrels also utilised a Roland processor on his guitar which allowed for digital manipulation and alteration.
 He and Bowie used a technique they previously utilised for Outside: transferring bits of guitar to a sampling keyboard and constructing riffs from those pieces.
 Bowie stated: "It's real guitar, but constructed in a synthetic way.
 But Brian Eno got in the way – in the nicest possible way – so we didn't get to that until this album."
 Garson was not a fan of the material initially, as he was forced to work with set structures compared to his mostly improvisational role on Outside.
 For the drum tracks, Alford began by working on his own snare patterns at 120 beats per minute (bpm) which were then sped up to 160 bpm, and afterwards improvised on a real kit against the sampled patterns.
 Bowie's primary goal during the sessions was to combine elements of the "technological" and "organic": "That's very much how we treat the album.
 We kept all sampling in-house and created our own soundscape in a way."

-In comparison to Outside, the majority of the tracks were written and recorded quickly, with the entire album recorded in about two and a half weeks; Bowie at one point stated it was recorded in eight days.
-However, according to biographer Nicholas Pegg, recording lasted through October.
+Unlike Outside, the majority of the tracks were written and recorded quickly, with the entire album recorded in about two and a half weeks; Bowie at one point stated it was recorded in eight days.
 In addition to revamped versions of "Telling Lies" and the Outside outtake "I'm Afraid of Americans", seven new tracks appeared on the final album.
 Outtakes from the sessions included remakes of the Tin Machine tracks "Baby Universal", which was played on stage earlier in the year, and "I Can't Read", which was replaced by "The Last Thing You Should Do".
 According to O'Leary, Earthling was initially envisioned as an EP of new tracks sequenced with the remakes and covers, but by the end of the sessions, there was enough material for a full-length album of new content.